 Add shredded Parmesan and sun-dried tomatoes (if desired).
 Wrap it up. 😉

 Spaghetti Pie (using Spaghetti Squash)

 You don’t need to tell anyone it’s not actual pasta.
 The eggs give this a great texture and help it set.
-This is a go-to recipe for one of my buddies who’s gluten-free.
+If you’re not feeling squashy, that’s cool.
+I often make this recipe with regular spaghetti.

 If cutting open a spaghetti squash is scary to you, watch THIS.

 This recipe will make one pie plate or small casserole dish (plus extra sauce) and will serve 4.
 Slice your spaghetti squash from stem to end and use a fork to scrape out the seeds.
 Place in a baking dish cut-side down with about 1/2 inch of water.
 Steam in the microwave for about 10 minutes.

 Preheat your oven to 400 degrees.

 Start making your sauce.
 Brown your ground beef and/or ground Italian sausage if desired.
 I like the flavor of both and use 1 pound of each.
 Once browned, add in your pasta sauce of choice.